stephenslab/dscr-smash/README.md

 * Write a new R script in methods/ directory.
 * The method must be able to take as input the observed data, the true standard deviation function, as well as an estimated standard deviation function.
 * The method must return a vector of estimated means as the output.
+* Add the method to the list of methods in the `methods.R` file.

 # To add a new criterion for assessing performance to the simulation study